JasonGrace2282/Music-Ascension/README.md

 If you click beginner, you will see the topics covered in the beginner level (Note durations and Note on the staff).
-If you click Advanced, you will see the topics covered in the beginner level (Time signatures and Dynamics and Articulations)
+If you click Advanced, you will see the topics covered in the beginner level (Time signatures and Dynamics and Articulations) On the bottom-left corner, you will see a button called "Music".
+Clicking that will toggle on and off the background music

 Once you click next, a map will appear, with different GPS markers indicating different levels.
 On each GPS marker, there is a symbol that represents the topic covered.
 Once you click on the level and topic that you want to learn about, a page with the notes will appear.
 This page contains all the information you will need to pass the level.